Developing a return to work program

 Why Develop a Return to Work Program?

-By bringing the injured employee back to work, the workers compensation costs are being reduced.
-And studies have shown that injured employees is more likely to return to their original job if they are brought back to work in a transitional role as opposed to not working at all during their recovery process.
+Bringing the employee back to the job as soon as they are medically cleared and able reduces these negative effects and brings down expenses for the business.
+Studies have shown that employees who were injured are more likely to return to their original job if they are brought back to work in a transitional role as opposed to not working at all during their recovery process.

 Managing employee injuries should be as much a part of the organizational focus as any other operational issue.